 I am a retired teacher and reading specialist.
 When I taught, I worked with at-risk learners.
 I was also a struggling learner growing up.
 I know what it feels like to struggle as well as knowing how to help children that learn differently.

 I started this business because there are many students that need this type of program to become successful in school.
-With the increased demands of the Common Core Standards the struggling students are struggling more.
+With the increased demands of aademics the struggling students are struggling more.
 Many children were ill-prepared to start school in regards to sitting and attending, remember what they saw (visual memory), remember what they heard and learned (auditory memory), fine motor development and problem solving.
-With the school age child sometimes the interventions the school is using are not designed for your child's way of learning.
+With the school age child, sometimes the interventions the school is using are not designed for your child's way of learning.
 Maybe they do not have enough of the perceptions they need to learn fully developed yet.
 Maybe they have a learning difference.
 We teach students differently.
 We also use Orton-Gillingham based programs.

 With governmental cut backs, programs like this have been cut from the normal school day.
 What is missing for your child to become successful is having a tool belt fully stocked with the skills they need.